ptia/BrainHack/README.md

 # BrainHack
 A RISC CPU whose instruction set is the minimalist programming language Brainfuck.

 Implemented in Verilog, fully synthesisable.
 Comes with python assembler.

 Developed in one night for ICHack19.
+Later optimised for memory requirements and parallelism (run & fetch at the same time).